 Bordered by Copley Square and Newbury Street, the Public Garden and Boston Common, and the SoWa Arts District, the South End is synonymous with Boston’s high style, as well as its historic and trendy ambiance.
-From here, you will explore all the tourist sights, but at the end of the day, you will not have to travel far for dinner.
+From here, you will explore all the tourist sights, and at the end of the day, you will not have to travel far for dinner.
 Dine just down the street on Boston’s “restaurant row,” where you will find 40 of Boston’s hottest restaurants.

 Copley Square, Newbury Street, and the Boston Common are just minutes away on foot.
 Whether you are here for a conference at the Hynes Convention Center, business in the nearby financial district, or to explore the sights of America’s favorite walking city, you will find it all accessible.